justinmitchelltech/justinmitchelltech/README.md

 👋 I'm a mechanical engineer who's developing a programming skillset at the intersection of hardware engineering and data science.

 ## Skills
-- Optimization methods
+- Optimization
+- Modeling mechanical systems
 - Experimental methods
+- Data visualization
 - Numerical methods
-- Data visualization
-- Modeling mechanical systems

 ## Education